farrajota/human_activity_torch/README.md

 git clone https://github.com/farrajota/human_activity_torch
 ```

-By default, this repo points to the home directory when running the scripts.
-If you want to save it into another directory, just remember to edit the `projectdir.lua` file and set the proper path to the save directory.
+By default, this repo path points to `~/human_activity_torch/` when running the scripts.
+If you want to save/place this repo into another path/directory, you'll need to edit the `projectdir.lua` file in the repo's root dir and set the proper path to where you cloned it.

-Next, you'll need to setup the necessary data for this code to run.
-First, download the `VGG16` model by running the `download_vgg.lua` script in the `download/` dir:
+Next, the necessary data for this code to run is needed to be set.
+Download the `VGG16` model by running the `download_vgg.lua` script in the `download/` dir:

 ```
 th download/download_vgg.lua
 ```

 The `vgg16` model uses the `cudnn` library, so make sure this package is installed on your system before proceeding any further.

 ## Train